KimDog-Studios/Maxi-Installer-Windows/README.md

 3. Dont mess with anyfiles!!
 4. Updates happen weekly!
 Or even sooner if there is any major bugs etc.

-## Thanks for using Maxi Installer:
+## Thanks for using Maxi Installer for Windows:
 We appreciate you for using Maxi Installer for Windows and for supporting us to help keep this program running!
 Thanks: The KimDog-Studios Team!